aydindemircioglu/RcppShark/README.md

 The results are now the predicted labels.
 You can go ahead and compute with your favorite R function statistics like test error etc.

+## Changes

+The source code of Shark is largly unchanged.
+Apart from removing asserts (via -DNDEBUG) and replacing std::cout and similar things, some files had to be renamed, as there sulting path is either too long or does conflict with crossplatform compability.
+Notably:

+- SimulatedBinaryCrossover.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Recombination is renamed to BinaryCrossover.h
+- HypervolumeContributionApproximator.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Hypervolume/ is renamed to HVContrApproximator.h
+- HypervolumeContribution2D.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Hypervolume/  is renamed to  HVContribution2D.h
+- HypervolumeContribution3D.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Hypervolume/  is renamed to  HVContribution3D.h
+- HypervolumeContributionMD.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Hypervolume/  is renamed to  HVContributionMD.h
+- HypervolumeContribution2D.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Hypervolume/  is renamed to  HVContribution2D.h
+- PartiallyMappedCrossover.h in ./inst/include/shark/Algorithms/DirectSearch/Operators/Recombination/ is renamed to Recombination/PMXCrossover.h

 ## Notes

 - Shark is heavily templated.
 Therefore compiling is rather slow.
 Luckily, running times make up for this mess.